How to Become an Independent Travel Agent

 I personally love being a travel “designer.”
 My focus/niche is on the affluent, luxury market which is richly saturated in Caribbean travel and cruising.
 But niche specialties are endless.
 I am happy with my lifestyle choice, as this is more than a career for me.
 My digital agency allows me to reach hundreds of people that I wouldn’t be able to reach with a brick-and-mortar agency!
 I recommend this career choice to anyone who dares to dream big!

 Queens of Virtue is happy to rise up women who want to explore a career and lifestyle in the travel industry.
-We want to help travel agents, writers/bloggers, photographers & enthusiast – to harness the power of their “passion”…to make it their paycheck!
-We are always growing and expanding and would be happy to assist female entrepreneurs in with their business.
+We want to help travel agents, writers/bloggers, photographers & enthusiasts – to harness the power of their “passion”…to make it their paycheck!
+We are always growing and expanding and would be happy to assist female entrepreneurs in their business.
 We hope to be able to offer grants, sponsorship & scholarships to bloggers and travelpreneurs in the future!

 When she’s not traveling the world, she enjoys planting the seeds of growth and prosperity for small businesses and entrepreneurs.
 She’s an accredited Travel Designer, who specializes in curating unique, Caribbean and Luxury ventures.
 She’s a travel marketing expert, who loves to make her passions her paycheck while teaching women to do the same.